 The relevant configurations of the SEB12100030 blueprint were the 19" and 21½" pairs -203 and -204 made with beta fabric tape, and then for -205 and -206 made from Telfon-coated beta cloth folded with a single seam.
 Five or six 1-inch segments of Velcro pile were stitched at regular intervals from the Velcro hook end.

-Although the watchbands for sale here aren't made from beta fabric, the Nylon has been specially treated to give a permanent reflective sheen reproducing the same look and feel.
+Although the watchbands for sale here aren't made from beta fabric, the alternative fabric was chosen for the same look and feel.